Amish Visit-In-Person Tour – An Officially Designated Lancaster County Heritage Tour

 Trip Advisor “Certificate of Excellence”

 Certainly, visitors to Lancaster seek out meaningful personal contact with the Amish, an experience many hope for but invariably are unable to realize.
-Imagine visiting three Amish properties where our longstanding relationships allow you to become their guests during your stay.
-This tour is limited to 14 people to provide maximum personal contact as we visit the Amish on the farm, at work, and at home.
+This tour makes it possible.
+Imagine visiting three Amish properties where our longstanding relationships allow you to become guests of our Amish hosts during your stay.
+Visit an Amish dairy farm at milking time, visit with an Amish craftsman in their workshop, and sit down with an Amish family in their home.
+This unique three-stop tour takes three hours.
+This tour is limited to 14 people to provide personal interaction as we visit the Amish on the farm, at work, and at home.

 “Visit-in-Person Tour is the Best”—The ability to interact on a personal level with local Amish people was FANTASTIC.
 The tour guides really care about these people and help you to really understand their way of life.